 An Evidence-Assessment of the Recommendations of the President’s Task Force on 21st Century Policing

 The Final Report of the President’s Task Force on 21st Century Policing is one of the most significant documents for law enforcement in modern history.
 The Task Force was charged by President Obama in 2014 to “examine ways of fostering strong, collaborative relationships between local law enforcement and the communities they protect and to make recommendations to the President on the ways policing practices can promote effective crime reduction while building public trust” (Final Report, p.
 5).
 But where should law enforcement agencies begin in implementing these recommendations?
-Which recommendations should be prioritized for action, for policy implementation, or for more research?
 With a grant from the Laura and John Arnold Foundation, the Institute for Community-Police Relations of the International Association of Chiefs of Police (IACP) has collaborated with researchers from George Mason University’s (GMU) Center for Evidence-Based Crime Policy to create an evidence-based Blueprint for 21st Century Policing.
 The research team was charged with reviewing existing research knowledge about those Task Force recommendations relevant to state and local law enforcement, highlighting promising efforts based on research knowledge, and identifying issues that need more research and testing.

 The Airport Security Matrix